fourMs/MGT-python/docs/musicalgestures/_grid.md

 - `margin` *int, optional* - Margin size for the grid.
 Defaults to 0.
 - `target_name` *[type], optional* - Target output name for the grid image.
 Defaults to None.
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.
+- `return_array` *bool, optional* - Whether to return an array of not.
+If set to False the function writes the grid image to disk.
+Defaults to False.

 #### Returns